adityakedia/User-Reviews/README.md

 # App Store Review Analysis
+This project was done as an internal project to help the orgnization gather and analyze user reviews from Apple app store.
+This was to help the organization understand user sentiment and trends and make better strategic decisions.

-This project is a Python application that utilizes an app store scraper to collect app reviews for a given app name, ID, and country.
+This is a Python application that utilizes an app store scraper to collect app reviews for a given app name, ID, and country.
 It performs various text analyses, including trend analysis, cluster analysis, and sentiment analysis on the collected reviews.
 The results are then displayed using a Streamlit dashboard.

 ____
 ## Installation